doecode/doecode/metadata-schema/metadata_application_profile.md

 Refinement: if applicable, to indicate additional schemes for granularity, clarity

-Scheme: if applicable, controlled vocabs used to populate the field
+Scheme: if applicable, any controlled vocabs used to populate the field

 Property: the RDF value of the metadata element (e.g. dc:title)